af/JSnoX/README.md

 ## Why this instead of JSX?

-* all your existing tooling (linter, minifier, editor, etc) still works
-* no weird XML dialect in the middle of your JavaScript
+* No weird XML dialect in the middle of your JavaScript
+* All your existing tooling (linter, minifier, editor, etc) works as it does with regular JavaScript
-* no forced build step
+* No forced build step

-## Why this instead of plain JS with `React.DOM`
+## Why this instead of plain JS with `React.DOM`?

-* more concise code
+* More concise code
+* No need to specify a `key` property for siblings that are specified with distinct strings
-* use your custom ReactComponent instances on React 0.12+ without [needing to wrap them](https://gist.github.com/sebmarkbage/d7bce729f38730399d28) with `React.createFactory()` everywhere
+* Use your custom ReactComponent instances on React 0.12+ without [needing to wrap them](https://gist.github.com/sebmarkbage/d7bce729f38730399d28) with `React.createFactory()` everywhere